Amor-Jansen/BorderRealm/README.md

    - CSS

 ### Frameworks, Libraries and Programs used
-   - Google Fonts -
+   - Google Fonts - Abril Fatface and Sarpanch
-   - Font awesome -
+   - Font awesome - Footer logos
    - Git - Used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
    - Github - Used to store code after being pushed from Git.
    - Balsamiq - Used to create wireframes for this website.